camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 a migration plan is executed.

+# BPMN-specific Effects

+Depending on the type of the activities a process model contains, migration has varying effects.

+## User Tasks

+When a user task is migrated, the task instance (i.e. `org.camunda.bpm.engine.task.Task`) is preserved as it is apart its process definition id.
+The task is not reinitialized: Attributes like assignee or name do not change.

+## Embedded Sub Processes

+If a migration instruction applies to an embedded sub process, it is migrated to its target sub process in the target process definition.
+In case no instruction applies, the instance is cancelled before migration is performed.
+Should the target process definition contain new sub processes that no existing instance migrates to, then these are instantiated as needed during migration.

+## Boundary Events

+Boundary events of types timer, message, and signal manifest themselves at runtime as instances of `org.camunda.bpm.engine.runtime.EventSubscription` and `org.camunda.bpm.engine.runtime.Job`.
+They capture the state about the event to be received.
+For a timer, the corresponding job contains the time elapsed until the event triggers.

+If there is no migration instruction for a boundary event, then its representing entity is removed.
+In order to preserve its entity, a migration instruction from a boundary event to another boundary event can be provided.
+In this case, there must also be a mapping from the activity the source boundary event is attached to, to the activity the target boundary event is attached to.

+Consider the following two processes where the configuration of the boundary event changes:

+Process `timerBoundary:1`:

+<div data-bpmn-diagram="../bpmn/process-instance-migration/example-boundary-timer1"></div>

+Process `timerBoundary:2`:

+<div data-bpmn-diagram="../bpmn/process-instance-migration/example-boundary-timer2"></div>

+Applying a migration plan that does not contain the instruction `.mapActivities("timer", "timer")` is going to remove the timer job and re-create it.
+In effect, the boundary event fires ten days after migration.
+In contrast, if that instruction is provided then the timer job instance is preserved.
+However, its payload is not updated to the target boundary event's duration.
+In effect, it is going to trigger five days after the activity was started.

 # Operational Semantics

 In the following, the exact semantics of migration are documented.
 Reading this section is recommended to fully understand the effects, power, and limitations of process instance migration.